Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 • 2 medium onions, peeled and small-medium diced

-• 3-4 stalks celery, washed and small-medium diced (optional, not traditional)
+• 3-4 stalks celery, washed and small-medium diced (optional, but not traditional)

-• 1-2 tsp thyme or marjoram (not traditional, but nice)
+• 1-2 tsp dried thyme or marjoram (not traditional, but nice)

 • 3-4 tbsp olive oil or neutral oil for roasting veggies & searing meat